BIMCV-CSUSP/3D-MI-Reports/README.md

 Many different visualization solutions have been proposed.
 Margulies et al (2013) and Rojas et al (2011; 2013), for example, describe 2D as well as 3D neuroimaging visualization methods for tractography and functional connectivity data.

 ## Aplications

-## 3D Medical Imaging Report
+### 3D Medical Imaging Report
-This sortware allow the user to Download one project into XNAT platform of BIMCV and convert the XNAT directory images in a directory MIDS.
-The aplication execution need Python --version >= 3.5.
+This sortware allow the user to

 ## References
 [1] Margulies, D.S., Böttger, J., Watanabe A., Gorgolewski, K.J., (2013).
 'Visualizing the human connectome',NeuroImage 80 (2013): 445-461.